davquar/davquar.github.io/content/english/post/devops/backblaze-b2-docker-backups-terraform.md

 #### `main.tf`

-Similarly, we are given the same keys, then creating a bucket with a random suffix
+Similarly, we are giving the same keys, then creating a bucket with a random suffix.

 ```hcl
 provider "b2" {